- Energy-efficient living

 Most batteries contain heavy metals which are harmful to the environment if not disposed of correctly.
 The heavy metals may leak into the ground when the battery erodes which contributes to soil and water pollution.

-Household batteries are the most common form of hazardous waste disposed of by households, with 95 per cent of people disposing of batteries in the rubbish collection.
+Household batteries are the most common form of hazardous waste disposed of by households, with 95% of people disposing of batteries in the rubbish collection.

 When buying products consider: